The Coastline between Staithes

 conditions of varying depth.
 The formations and members are illustrated in

-this traverse!
-Photo to the left shows part of Staithes village and Staithes
+the table above.
+Check the tides before doing this traverse!
+Photo to the left shows part of Staithes village and Staithes Sandstone

-Sandstone Formation sandstones/siltstones |
+Formation sandstones/siltstones |

 The Staithes Sandstone Formation (SSF) consists of shallow marine

 sandstones and siltstones.
-Notable features, as seen in the illustration to
+Notable features, as seen in the illustration to the

-sediments where the bedding has been destroyed due to bioturbation.
-Cowbar Nab is the type locality for this formation. |
+where the bedding has been destroyed due to bioturbation.
+Cowbar

 |